 How U.S. Cities Tried to Stop The 1918 Flu Pandemic

 A devastating second wave of the Spanish Flu hit American shores in the summer of 1918, as returning soldiers infected with the disease spread it to the general population—especially in densely-crowded cities.
 Without a vaccine or approved treatment plan, it fell to local mayors and healthy officials to improvise plans to safeguard the safety of their citizens.
-With pressure to appear patriotic at wartime and with a censored media downplaying the disease’s spread, many made tragic decisions.
+With pressure to appear patriotic during wartime and with a censored media downplaying the disease’s spread, many made tragic decisions.

 Philadelphia’s response was too little, too late.
 Dr. Wilmer Krusen, director of Public Health and Charities for the city, insisted mounting fatalities were not the “Spanish flu,” but rather just the normal flu.
 So on September 28, the city went forward with a Liberty Loan parade attended by tens of thousands of Philadelphians, spreading the disease like wildfire.
 In just 10 days, over 1,000 Philadelphians were dead, with another 200,000 sick.
 Only then did the city close saloons and theaters.
 By March 1919, over 15,000 citizens of Philadelphia had lost their lives.